Remod-org/Teleportication/README.md

     - /home set NAME - Sets a home at player's current location
     - /home remove NAME - Removes the home named NAME
     - /home NAME - Teleports you to your home with that NAME.
+    - /homeg - Show a GUI listing user homes (currently only the current user).
     - /town set - Sets town at the current location
     - /bandit set - Sets bandit at the current location
     - /outpost set - Sets outpost at the current location